 A POS VAR is a person or company that packages all the software and hardware necessary for an effective POS system together, and then provides that package to a business.
 A reseller will also often provide training, maintenance and technical support.

-One example of a POS reseller is Zephyr Hardware.
 A recent article here on Point of Sale News discussed hardware and software being implemented together as a restaurant POS solution on the FOX show Kitchen Nightmares.
-The article mentioned but did not explicitly discuss that this system was provided by Zephyr Hardware, a value added reseller.
+The article mentioned but did not explicitly discuss that this system was provided by a Point of Sale value added reseller (VAR).
 What does this mean?
-Zephyr Hardware did not manufacture the product; they bundled the iPad, the iPod touches, the Cash Drawer, the POS software, the receipt printer and everything else together and then provided that bundle to the show.
+The POS VAR did not manufacture the product; they bundled the iPad, the iPod touches, the Cash Drawer, the POS software, the receipt printer and everything else together and then provided that bundle to the business owner.

 A POS reseller may be an individual, a large company or anything in between—and size doesn't necessarily reflect quality.
 There are VARs with 20 or 30 years of experience who are one-man shops, and VAR organizations who employ thousands - sometimes as full-time employees, and sometimes as independent operators.
 You need to choose the one that is right for you.
 Therefore, when choosing from whom you are going to purchase a POS system, there are some questions you should ask: